I Nyoman Rembang

 I Nyoman Renbang (1937–2001) was an Indonesian musician, composer, teacher and instrument maker.
-He is considered by many ethnomusicologists as one of the most influential Balinese musicians and composers of the twentieth century (including I Nyoman Kaler, I Wayan Lotring, Gusti Putu Madia Geria, I Wayan Suweca and I Wayan Berata).
+He is considered by many ethnomusicologists as one of the most influential Balinese musicians and composers of the twentieth century (along with I Nyoman Kaler, I Wayan Lotring, Gusti Putu Madia Geria, I Wayan Suweca and I Wayan Berata).

 Early life

 I Nyoman Rembang started his musical career when he joined the local Gambuh group in his village.
 At seven he was already playing gender wayang on a professional basis.
-At eight he began to learn to play the gamelan legong from many teachers around Badung, Bali.
+At eight he began to learn to play legong from many teachers around Badung, Bali.

-In his teenage, Rembang was the most accomplished musician in Bali.
-It made the Bali Government offer him a job to teach the Balinese Gamelan at the Surakarta Conservatorium in Central Java.
+While still a teenager, Rembang was one of the most accomplished musicians in Bali.
+The Government of Bale offered him a job to teach Balinese Gamelan at the Surakarta Conservatory in Central Java.
 He also became a specialist of Javanese gamelan under RM Yudoprawiro, a nobleman from Surakarta Palace.
-He is live in Bali.